 These reefs have fewer crowds and benefit from flowing nutrients distributed by the vast Coral Sea.
 Here, good climate conditions and clear water bring out the best in the coral colours and the incredibly diverse marine life.

-With more than 18 sites from Cairns and 10 in Port Douglas, Divers Den has the most choice of outer reef locations of all the operators.
+With more than 18 sites from Cairns, Divers Den has the most choice of outer reef locations of all the local operators.
 On our day trips we visit two sites per day, based on weather and visibility conditions, to ensure you have the best possible dive or snorkel experience.

-We try to not predict the weather any more than a couple of days ahead, but you can find out more on our weather page about the general conditions for Cairns, Port Douglas and the Great Barrier Reef across the year, including temperatures and estimated rainfall.
+We try to not predict the weather any more than a couple of days ahead, but you can find out more on our weather page about the general conditions for Cairns, Tropical North Queensland and the Great Barrier Reef across the year, including temperatures and estimated rainfall.

-In Cairns, Port Douglas, and the rest of the tropical north, the weather is warm year-round.
+In Cairns and the rest of the tropical north, the weather is warm year-round.
 Our weather page will give you more information.

 We offer free return transfers to and from Cairns city accommodation on our OceanQuest overnight trips and all dive courses.
 Northern Beaches transfers cost $20 per person.